Azure/terraform-provider-acsengine/docs/acsengine_kubernetes_cluster.md

 The following attributes are exported:

 * `id` - The ACS Engine Kubernetes cluster resource ID
-* `master_profile.fqdn` - FQDN for the master.
+* `master_profile.0.fqdn` - FQDN for the master.
 * `kube_config_raw` - Base64 encoded Kubernetes configuration.
 * `kube_config` - Kubernetes configuration, sub-attributes defined below:
   * `host` - The Kubernetes cluster server host.
   * `username` - A username used to authenticate to the Kubernetes cluster.
   * `password` - A password or token used to authenticate to the Kubernetes cluster.
   * `client_certificate` - Base64 encoded public certificate used by clients to authenticate to the Kubernetes cluster.
   * `client_key` - Base64 encoded private key used by clients to authenticate to the Kubernetes cluster.
   * `cluster_ca_certificate` - Base64 encoded public CA certificate used as the root of trust for the Kubernetes cluster.
 * `api_model` - Base64 encoded JSON model used for creating and updating the Kubernetes cluster.

 ## Import